What can I do to help?

-Diabetes can be tough on the person who has it, and on the people around them.
+Diabetes can be tough on the person who has it, and on the people around them

 Someone with diabetes may find managing their disease challenging.
-They may get discouraged, feel overwhelmed, and not want to ask for help.
-In fact, Diabetes Canada reports that 1 in 3 Canadians do not feel comfortable letting others know about their disease at all
+They may get discouraged, feel overwhelmed and not want to ask for help.
+In fact, Diabetes Canada reports that 1 in 3 Canadians do not feel comfortable letting others know about their disease at all.

-- You too, may feel discouraged or overwhelmed.
+You too may feel discouraged or overwhelmed.
 But that’s okay.
 Take a deep breath and start with learning about how you can help.

-Don’t be afraid to ask questions, such as:
+Don’t be afraid to ask questions

 - How do you plan to manage your diabetes?

 - Do you find managing your diabetes overwhelming?